ukoethe/ilastik-build/Readme.md

 ### Using ilastik:

 * To use the installed ilastik version, call `ilastik.bat` in the installation's root directory.
 It automatically sets `PATH` and `PYTHONPATH` appropriately.
-* To use another ilastik version together with the installed dependencies, set the environment variable `ILASTIK_DIR` to the root of your ilastik installation before calling `pixelClassification.bat`.
+* To use another ilastik version together with the installed dependencies, set the environment variable `ILASTIK_DIR` to the root of your ilastik installation before calling `ilastik.bat`.
 The specified directory must have subdirectories `lazyflow`, `volumina`, and `ilastik`, holding the respective sources or modules.
 Example:

 ```
     % set ILASTIK_DIR=c:\Users\ukoethe\ilastik